The World Heritage churches in Thessaloniki

 Although it’s not very big, the church does have some special features inside, especially some rich mosaics on the upper levels and frescoes on the lower levels.

-I would guess this is one of the least visited of all Thessaloniki’s World Heritage Churches, but those who do come here will be impressed with the important artworks that have been protected within its walls.
+I would guess this is one of the least visited of all of Thessaloniki’s World Heritage Churches, but those who do come here will be impressed with the important artworks that have been protected within its walls.

 Byzantine Bath